thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

     vtable[SUBCLASS_OFFSET + METHOD_OFFSET]

-Swift class objects will have ``isa`` pointers, and those ``isa`` pointers will have an Objective-C method list at the very least, and probably a method cache as well.
-The methods in this list will refer to the Objective-C-compatible wrappers around Swift methods described above.
+Codira class objects will have ``isa`` pointers, and those ``isa`` pointers will have an Objective-C method list at the very least, and probably a method cache as well.
+The methods in this list will refer to the Objective-C-compatible wrappers around Codira methods described above.

-The other words in the ``isa`` structure may not be used in the same way as they are in Objective-C; only ``objc_msgSend`` has to avoid special-casing Swift objects.
-Most of the other runtime functions can probably do a check to see if they are dealing with a Swift class, and if so fail nicely.
+The other words in the ``isa`` structure may not be used in the same way as they are in Objective-C; only ``objc_msgSend`` has to avoid special-casing Codira objects.
+Most of the other runtime functions can probably do a check to see if they are dealing with a Codira class, and if so fail nicely.

-Level 3a: Adopting Objective-C Protocols in Swift
+Level 3a: Adopting Objective-C Protocols in Codira
 =================================================

-- Bare minimum for implementing an AppKit/UIKit app in Swift.
+- Bare minimum for implementing an AppKit/UIKit app in Codira.
 - Essentially the same as emitting any other Objective-C methods, plus making ``-conformsToProtocol:`` and ``+conformsToProtocol:`` work properly.

-Level 3b: Adopting Swift Protocols in Objective-C
+Level 3b: Adopting Codira Protocols in Objective-C
 =================================================

-- Requires generating both Swift and Objective-C entry points from Clang.
+- Requires generating both Codira and Objective-C entry points from Clang.
-- Requires generating Swift protocol vtables.
+- Requires generating Codira protocol vtables.

 *Note: including protocol implementations is essentially the same as implicitly adding an extension (section 5a).*

-Level 4a: Subclassing Objective-C Classes in Swift
+Level 4a: Subclassing Objective-C Classes in Codira
 ==================================================

 *To be written.*

-- Basically necessary for implementing an AppKit/UIKit app in Swift.
+- Basically necessary for implementing an AppKit/UIKit app in Codira.
 - Requires generating Objective-C-compatible method lists.
 - When a new method is marked as API, does it automatically get the Objective-C calling conventions by default?
 (See "Tradeoffs" section.)

-Level 4b: Subclassing Swift Classes in Objective-C
+Level 4b: Subclassing Codira Classes in Objective-C
 ==================================================

 *To be written.*

-- May require generating Swift vtables.
+- May require generating Codira vtables.

   Alternative: if a method is exposed for overriding, it only gets an Objective-C entry point.
 (Downsides: performance, other platforms will hate us.)

-  Alternative: only Swift classes with an Objective-C class in their hierarchy can be subclassed in Objective-C. Any overridden methods must be exposed as Objective-C already.
-(Downsides: framework authors could forget to inherit from NSObject, Swift code is penalized ahead of time.)
+  Alternative: only Codira classes with an Objective-C class in their hierarchy can be subclassed in Objective-C. Any overridden methods must be exposed as Objective-C already.
+(Downsides: framework authors could forget to inherit from NSObject, Codira code is penalized ahead of time.)

-  Alternative: only Swift classes with an Objective-C class in their hierarchy are *visible* in Objective-C. All other Swift objects are opaque.
+  Alternative: only Codira classes with an Objective-C class in their hierarchy are *visible* in Objective-C. All other Codira objects are opaque.
   (Downsides: same as above.)

-Level 5a: Adding Extensions to Objective-C Classes in Swift
+Level 5a: Adding Extensions to Objective-C Classes in Codira
 ===========================================================

 *To be written.*